NATURE PHOTOGRAPHY IN SHARP FOCUS

 High quality curated Nature Photography Tutorials to capture photos with tack sharp focus every time.

 If you look at the number of followers I have on social media, you may jump to the conclusion that I’m a great photographer and/or own a very successful photography business.
 Sometimes this high follower count gives me almost a celebrity status – when I speak at media events and such, more people are likely to attend and pay attention to what I have to say.
 But is this an accurate conclusion to jump to?

 How much of my social media following is truly influenced by what I do as a photographer or how successfully I run my business?

-This article looks at three lies that you must be aware of to be successful when using social media to grow your photography business.
+This article looks at three lies that you must be aware of to be successful when using online social platforms to grow your photography business.

 Many people think that, because I have a lot of followers, I must be a very talented photographer.
 Otherwise, why would they all follow me?
 The truth of the matter is that I acquired my high follower count because I was placed on the Google+ Suggested Users list early on.

 All social media companies have techniques for promoting certain individuals over others.
 Your number of followers on social media does NOT always reflect your talent level.
 There are probably better-skilled photographers out there who have less followers than I do.

 When people see my high follower count on social media, they often assume that I have great influence in the photography world.
 The truth is, when I do post on social media, the visibility of the content I provide is actually fairly limited.
 There are a couple of reasons for this.